EidanT/EidanT/README.md

 Software Developer Student at ITLA.

-I'm working on a project that's a social media app where users can find teammates to play games.
-In the app, users can post clips and pictures of their gameplay, chat with others, and search for teammates through a live matchmaking system.
-The project is being built using React Native for the frontend and C# for the backend.
-I'm mainly focused on developing the frontend in React Native, while my team handles the backend work.
+I'm working on a social media app where users can find teammates to play games, post gameplay clips, chat, and use a live matchmaking system.
+The app is built with React Native for the frontend and C# for the backend.
+I'm focusing on the frontend while my team handles the backend.

 <!--